SEATTLE HEAD AND BRAIN INJURY ATTORNEYS

 TBI: Physical, emotional, and behavioral disabilities

 The physical changes, emotional and behavioral changes, and mental or cognitive changes that result from head injuries can be temporary or permanent.
 It is important to note that, although not as obvious as physical injuries, emotional and cognitive impairments can prove even more damaging, altering the lives of the patient and his or her family.
 Work, family responsibilities and relationships, normal social relations, and day-to-day activities may become difficult challenges.

-• Physical disability: Even minor brain injuries can result in physical damage like loss of consciousness, vision changes (blurred or double), dizziness, disorientation, vomiting and headaches.
-More serious brain injuries can result in seizures, reduced muscle strength and coordination, loss of balance, slurred speech, inability to sleep, sexual dysfunction and reduction or loss of one's senses like touch, sight, taste and hearing.
+- Physical disability: Even minor brain injuries can result in loss of consciousness, vision changes (blurred or double), dizziness, disorientation, vomiting and headaches.
+More serious brain injuries can result in seizures, reduced muscle strength and coordination, loss of balance, slurred speech, inability to sleep, sexual dysfunction and reduction or loss of one’s senses like touch, sight, taste and hearing.

-• Cognitive loss: Cognitive damages are injuries associated with mental functions such as thinking, learning and memory.
+- Cognitive loss: Often, traumatic brain injuries are injuries associated with impaired mental functions such as thinking, learning and memory.
 They may include impairments with judgment, decision-making, concentration, attention, planning, language as well as loss of memory and reading and writing skills.

 Brain damage: Economic consequences

 The economic consequences of brain injuries should not be ignored.
 In addition to the costs associated with medical services and physical/cognitive rehabilitation, the brain injury-sufferer may not be able to earn a living, even after undergoing treatment.
 In an extreme case, the victim may require long-term nursing home care.
 Loss of income and potential medical expenses resulting from the brain injury can be devastating to the family and should be claimed in a legal action.
 Our lawyers work with medical experts, accountants, and economic advisors to see that our clients recover the compensation they need to take care of themselves and their families.